ALoafOfDvDs/OSP_discord_bot/README.md

 This module is used to handle any direct interactions with a message.
 This means deleting or editing a message is handled by this module.

 ### slashcommandhandler.js
-This module is unnecessary and will be removed.
+This module houses functions necessary for checks that may be used in multiple slash commands.

 ## Commands
 ### report.js